 • desert experience at Erg Chebbi & Erg Chegaga: two of the most famous dune fields in North Africa

-• mountain trails, canyons & high plateaus, from Fès to the borders of the sea of sand
+• mountain tracks, canyons & plateaus, from Fès to the borders of the sand sea

-• daily changing landscapes between stony deserts, palm oases and caravan paths
+• daily changing landscapes between stone desert, palm oases, and caravan routes

 Driving & Terrain